donkang75/MetaPCA/README.md

 References
 ----------
 Dongwan D. Kang and George C. Tseng.
-(2011) Meta-PCA: Meta-analysis in the Dimension Reduction of Microarray data.
+(2011) Meta-PCA: Meta-analysis in the Dimension Reduction of Genomic data.
+(In preparation)